Malicious URL Detection using Machine Learning: A Survey: Practical Issues and Open Problems

 (iii) \emph{Difficulty in collecting features}: As mentioned in the previous section, collecting features for representing a URL is crucial for applying machine learning techniques.
 However, it is often not a trivial task for collecting many kinds of features for a URL.
 In particular, some features could be costly (in terms of time) to collect, e.g., host-based features.
 Some features might be missing, or noisy, or can not be obtained due to a variety of reasons (e.g., IP/DNS addresses of a URL may vary time to time).
 In addition, real-world URLs may not always be alive.
 For example, as observed by \cite{mcgrath2008behind}, many malicious URLs may be short lived, and thus accessing its features (e.g., IP address) may not be possible when it is not alive.
 Besides, some previous benign URLs may be stopped for services, and then were replaced by some malicious URL (or vice versa).
-All these challenges post a lot of research and development difficulties for collecting features.
+All these challenges pose a lot of research and development difficulties for collecting features (especially for constructing training datasets).

 (iv) \emph{Feature Representation}: In addition to high volume and high velocity of URL data, another key challenge is the very high-dimensional features (often in millions or even billion scale).
-This poses a huge challenge in practice when training a classification model with such very high-dimensional data.
-Some commonly used learning techniques, such as feature selection, dimension reduction and sparse learning, have been explored, but they are far from solving the challenge effectively.
+This poses a challenge in practice for training a classification model.
+Some commonly used learning techniques, such as feature , dimension reduction and sparse learning, have been explored, but they are far from solving the challenge effectively.
 Besides the high dimensionality issue, another more severe challenge is the evolving high dimensional feature space, where the feature space often grows over time when new URLs and new features are added into the training data.
 This again poses a great challenge for a clever design of new machine learning algorithms which can adapt to the dynamically changing feature spaces.
-Recently \cite{saxe2017expose} proposed the usage of a character level Convolutional Neural Network methodology to learn a URL embedding.
-Using similar deep learning approaches to learn a URL embedding appears to be a promising direction.
+Recently \cite{saxe2017expose,le2018urlnet} have developed promising solutions to learn the feature representation through deep learning.
+There have also been approaches to use Convolution networks for transfer learning for malicious URL detection \cite{rajalakshmi2018transfer}.